 Traverse City, widely known as the nation’s “Cherry Capital,” is a culinary and cultural hub of Northern Michigan.
-It’s a hip, foodie town with restaurant options ranging from upscale Italian served in an former state-run hospital to a farm-to-table restaurant situated downtown in a historic home.
+It’s a hip, foodie town with restaurant options ranging from upscale Italian served in a former state-run hospital to a farm-to-table restaurant situated downtown in a historic home.
 But, it’s also a place where you can come to escape the daily grind, as hiking areas, biking trails, and beaches are basically integrated into the city—making an urban escape incredibly easy.
-Travel outward from town to visit countless wineries and breweries, or spend a day boating in the sun or reading a book on one of Traverse City’s countless beaches.
+Travel outward from town to visit countless wineries and breweries, or spend a day boating in the sun.
 Read on to discover travel ideas and useful links to help plan your Traverse City vacation, whatever your vacation flavor may be.

 Where to Stay

 Depending on the type of vacation you’re looking for, there are a variety of hotels situated throughout the greater Grand Traverse area that will provide you the perfect place to come home each night.
-If you’re looking for a more urban vacation, with easy access to shopping and dining, check out hotels like the historic, 190-year-old Wellington Inn, located just steps away from downtown Traverse City in a quaint neighborhood, provides an oasis from the bustle of the city.
+If you’re looking for a more urban vacation, with easy access to shopping and dining, check out hotels like the historic, 190-year-old Wellington Inn, located just steps away from downtown Traverse City in a quaint neighborhood.
 Or, stay at the downtown Park Place Hotel.
-Completed in 1930, the hotel was once the tallest standing building in the Grand Traverse area at ten stories tall.
+Completed in 1930, the hotel was once the tallest standing building in the Grand Traverse area at 10 stories tall.

-If you want to immerse yourself in the wineries and idyllic countryside, stay at a Bed & Breakast in the heart of wine country on Leelanau Peninsula, which is situated northwest of Traverse City, or Old Mission Peninsula, which is directly north of Traverse City.
-Check out the contemporary-feeling Tesoro Inn, nestled in a farm in Old Mission Peninsula.
+If you want to immerse yourself in the wineries and idyllic countryside, stay at a Bed & Breakfast in the heart of wine country on Leelanau Peninsula, which is situated northwest of Traverse City, or Old Mission Peninsula, which is directly north of Traverse City.
+Check out Neahtawanta Inn, with more than 300 feet of beachfront on Bowers Harbor.

-If you’re looking for a relaxing beach vacation, there are a number of hotels on the East Bay and beyond that are just a short car or bike ride into downtown Traverse City.
-Popular choices include the Sugar Beach Resort Hotel and The Bayshore Resort, on East Grand Traverse Bay.
+If you’re looking for a relaxing beach vacation, there are a number of hotels on East Grand Traverse Bay and beyond that are just a short car or bike ride into downtown Traverse City.
+Popular choices include the Sugar Beach Resort Hotel and The Bayshore Resort.

 Where to Eat

-Traverse City, considered one of the top foodie towns in the country, has a multitude of different offerings that make choosing a restaurant a nearly impossible task.
+Traverse City, considered one of the top foodie towns in the country, has so many awesome offerings that choosing a restaurant is nearly an impossible task.
 The following links should help make that choice a little simpler.
 From the farm-to-table, boutique-feeling Cook’s House downtown to the Italian-inspired Trattoria Stella set in the old State Hospital Grounds, there are a number of restaurants you have to try before you leave, so make sure to come hungry:

 - Restaurants with Outdoor Dining